Director Allison Argo ("The Last Pig") (Winner of Six Emmy Awards):

-Director Brian Dilg ("Leaving Ashland" and "Double Negative"), Chair of the Photography Department, New York Film Academy:
+Director Brian Dilg ("Leaving Ashland", "Double Negative" and "Itch"), Chair of the Photography Department, New York Film Academy:

 It has been my great pleasure to work with Giovanni as a composer on several projects since we met in 2004, as well as to enjoy his work on additional film, theater, and dance productions.
 He is first and foremost a superb composer and musician who brings a peerless work ethic, a broad awareness of music and film history, and a deeply considered and researched approach to every piece of music he writes.
 But what truly forges lasting professional relationships are exceptional people with whom it is simply a joy to work, and in that respect Giovanni has few peers.
 To know him and spend time working with him is to be continuously immersed in a vast spectrum of musical ideas, stories, cultural references, and impressions that reflect the trans-continental life that he has led, the many languages he has mastered, and the depth of his passion and curiosity.
 As a director, I feel fortunate to have been able to collaborate on several film projects with him in the last decade, and look forward to continuing that fruitful partnership for many more decades to come.
 No one works harder; no one brings a more singular voice and artistic ability to a project.